St. Maarten / St. Martin Restaurants,

 dinners, but dinners aren't all you'll have so let's look at breakfasts first...

-Kasprowski's heavily detailed SXM road maps.
-Michal's map is 34 x 40 and printed
+& Rafal Kasprowski's heavily detailed SXM road maps.
+They're 34 x 40 and printed

-on heavy paper suitable for framing.
+on heavy paper suitable for wall hanging / framing.
 It not only includes all island roads, it

-also has hiking trails and the island's best diving spots.
+also has hiking trails, the island's best diving spots, and many restaurants.
 You can get one

-before you leave home -- just allow a few weeks; you will soon be able to order it directly from Michael using a discount code exclusively for our JMB members.
+before you leave home -- just allow a few weeks; in fact you can order it directly from Kasprowski Publishers using a discount code exclusively for our JMB members.
 See the Secret Site for details.
 Also see www.midok.com, their website.